brittainhard/etc/c/kandr/2/README.md

 floats over doubles: 1) to save space in large arrays, and 2) to save computation time if you are having to compute a huge number of doubles.

+I want to do what I do better than anyone else.
+What I do is my special combination of the skills I have and the things I know.
+Other people will have similar such skills, and similar knowledge, but I want to be the best at doing those things and knowing those things.

 Does casting only really work for number types?
 That would make sense I think...

+## Increments

+I added all the relevant info in increments_and_decrements.c.
+Not too much interesting here.

+## Bitwise Operators

+Bitwise operators can only be used with integers, not floats.
+Chars though it can be used with.

+& - and
+| - or
+^ - xor
+<< - left shift
+>> - right_shift
+~ - complement